 Illustrated by Jacey Chase (Far Away, Junction).

-What’s this Mr. Guy biz all about anyway?
+What’s this Mr. Guy biz all about, anyway?

-Typically, any given zombie apocalypse story, will have you suspend disbelief and enter a world where their mythos is the cannon-proper lore.
+Typically, any given zombie apocalypse story, will have you suspend disbelief and enter a world where their mythos is the canon-proper lore.
 Mr. Guy: Zombie Hunter however, suffers no such delusions.
 Each story arc takes on a different pop-culture version of the zombie apocalypse as our erstwhile warrior tries to figure out where the whole thing began.
 Could it have been a retrovirus?
 Perhaps a voodoo spell?
 Maybe divine retribution?
 How about GMOs?
 Are we saying it’s aliens?